shintales/zid3/README.md

 This is a library written in Zig with the ability to read id3 tags from mp3 files.

-This was created with the sole purpose of learning Zig.
-It is free to use however one sees fit.
+This project is created with the sole purpose of learning Zig.
+It is likely not to become feature complete; however, it is free to use and incorporate in other projects however one sees fit.

 ## Features
 Get metadata information for common tags in id3 v2.3 format.